mikeg1440/mikeg1440.github.io/_posts/2020-01-19-single-page-application-with-a-rails-api-backend-and-javascript-frontend.md

 ---

 ## Intro
   I recently had to create a [Single Page Application(SPA)](https://en.wikipedia.org/wiki/Single-page_application) that uses a Rails back end for handling and storing data and JavaScript for the front end.
 I chose to create a simple poll app that allows users to create a poll that other users can then take and everyone can view the results.
 So the examples will be using names based around that kind of application.
+You can see the code from this project [here](https://github.com/mikeg1440/PollerApp)

 ## Getting started